Skip to content

 Apart from anything else, it’s a nice souvenir to have.
 But the biggest reason is that it is so easy to get lost.
 Although there are signposts everywhere, you need to know what connects to what, and that’s where the map comes in handy.

 So, I challenge you to go old school and get a paper map.
-You never know you might actually enjoy map reading.
+You never know; you might actually enjoy reading maps.

-Many years ago, I was a sales rep, before the days of Sat Nav and mobile phones, and every night, I’d pull out my map and plot my routes for the next day.
+Many years ago, I was a sales rep before the days of Sat Nav and mobile phones.
+Every night, I’d pull out my map and plot my routes for the next day.
 It was actually rather satisfying, and I do kind of miss it.

-If you’re struggling, take a look at the itineraries they have on the Louvre website, as these are ‘done for you’ tours.
+If you’re struggling, look at the itineraries they have on the Louvre website, as these are ‘done for you’ tours.

 If you’re not doing a tour with a guide, then you’ll definitely want to pick up an audio guide.